Grid drawing was the first learning tool for most beginning artists and is used to enlarge or shrink drawings accurately.

 You should sketch lightly so you are able to come back and erase the lines you do not need, correcting your lines as you go.

-Remembering to look at the subject often, always comparing to your work.
+Remember to look at the subject often, always comparing it to your work.

 Slow down and pay attention to every detail, making the necessary adjustments as you go in order to get the best possible results.

 Always Keep Your Artwork